Skip to content

 Dependency pinning is absolutely essential to get reproducible builds, development environments etc. Whenever you install dependencies or run a build, you know exactly which version of direct and transitive (via lock files) dependency versions you get.
 Renovate has a guide on dependency pinning that I recommend.

-So pinning to an exact version is not sufficient.
+So while pinning to an exact version is sufficient for package managers and their lockfiles, it is not sufficient for actions referenced in your GitHub Actions workflows.
 You need to pin to a commit SHA.

 Note